-§ 14:2-5.4 Centerline markouts
+14:2-5.4 Centerline markouts

-(a) An underground facility operator shall utilize a centerline markout to indicate an

-Note: This is a courtesy copy of New Jersey Administrative Code, Title 14, Chapter 2.
-The official version can be accessed through the New Jersey Department of Community Affairs web site at http://www.state.nj.us/.
-Should there be any discrepancies between this courtesy copy and the official version, the official version will govern. underground facility that is 12 inches or less in nominal outside dimension, unless exceptional site conditions would either make it impossible to clearly mark the centerline of the underground facility in accordance with this section, or would make it impossible for the excavator to see the markings in a centerline markout.
-In a case with such exceptional site conditions, an underground facility operator may utilize a centerline offset markout, described at N.J.A.C.
+(a) An operator shall utilize a centerline markout to indicate an underground facility that is 12 inches or less in nominal outside dimension, unless exceptional site conditions would either make it impossible to clearly mark the centerline of the underground facility in accordance with this section, or would make it impossible for the excavator to see the markings in a centerline markout.
+In a case with such exceptional site conditions, an operator may utilize a centerline offset markout, described at N.J.A.C.
 14:2-5.6.